SAP-LigaAC/lab3/README.md

 - Change your user role and check the impact
 - Create a new endpoint and a new role
   - i.e for deleting a specific booking a 'Manger' role is required
+- UI: Remove the Passenger First Name and Passenger Last Name columns from the Bookings table, and add the Passenger Email column instead.
+- UI: Customize the title of the table so that it contains the total number of bookings.
+(EX: Bookings (10))
+- UI: Format the booking date and flight date values from the booking detail page form.
+- UI: Display the error message received from the backend application in case is created a booking with invalid values.
+- Full Stack: Implement booking deletion feature.
 #### Npm dependecies used by the app

 - https://www.npmjs.com/package/express